Herbal Detox Foot-bath

 When I was just starting out on my journey as a herbalist I was reading many books on the subject of herbal medicine.
 One that has always stuck in my mind was an autobiography of a French herbalist, Maurice Messeque called “Of People and Plants”.
-He talked about many amazing healing results by using herbs as herbal footbaths, which is not something commonly practiced these days.
+He talked about many amazing healing results of using herbs as herbal footbaths, which is not something commonly practiced these days.
 After reading his book, you would be surprised that it’s not much more common.
 You can see the book on Amazon here

 Herbal foot bath therapy has been shown to have the following three main effects on reducing blood pressure.
 (2)